Tag

 Controversy was one of the dominant themes of iOS 6.
 While this version introduced the world to Siri — which, despite being later surpassed by competitors, was a truly revolutionary technology — problems with it also led to major changes.

 The driver of these problems was Apple’s increasing competition with Google, whose Android smartphone platform was posing a threat to the iPhone.
-Google had supplied the Maps and apps pre-installed with the iPhone since 1.0.
+Google had supplied the Maps and YouTube apps pre-installed with the iPhone since 1.0.
 In iOS 6, that changed.

 Apple introduced its own Maps app, which was badly received due to bugs, bad directions, and problems with certain features.
 As part of the company’s efforts to solve the problems, Apple CEO Tim Cook asked the head of iOS development, Scott Forstall, to make a public apology.
 When he refused, Cook fired him.
 Forstall had been involved with the iPhone since before the first model, so this was a profound change.